Anayirangal Dam

-The project is situated in Mudirapuzha basin, a sub basin of Periyar River.
+The project is situated in Muthirapuzha basin, a sub basin of Periyar River.
 The reservoir is created by constructing a dam at Anayirankal.
+Construction was led by E.U.Philipose, Superintending Engineer, Kerala State Electricity Board.
 The dam has ungated spill way system.
 The water stored in the reservoir is released to the river downstream through an outlet.
 This water is diverted by an overflow barrage at Kuthungal to Kuthungal Power House.
 After generation of power the water is released to Ponmudi reservoir at the downstream.
-The water from the Ponmudi reservoir is diverted to Panniyar Power station located on the left bank of Mudirapuzha and released back to Mudirapuzha river and flows downstream to kallarkutty reservoir.
-From there the river flows through taluks of Udumpanchola, Devikulam, Kothamangalam, Muvattupuzha, Kunnathunadu, Aluva, Kodungalloor, Paravur.
+This water is then diverted to Panniyar Power station located on the left bank of Muthirapuzha and released back to Muthirapuzha River and flows downstream to Kallarkutty reservoir.From there, the river flows through taluks of Udumpanchola, Devikulam, Kothamangalam, Muvattupuzha, Kunnathunadu, Aluva, Kodungalloor, Paravur.